lsoaresesilva/luna/README.md

 # Summary
-Its a proof of concept that is possible to create a framework for native mobile user interface components with Lua.
+Is it possible to write code in Lua to generate a cross-platform mobile software with native look and feel?
+I think so...

 # Objectives